Teaching Experience

 Student Supervision

-I have supervised students across all levels of higher education.
-A sample of supervised theses and projects is listed below.
+I have supervised students across undergraduate, postgraduate, and doctoral levels.
+A selection of supervised theses and projects is listed below.

 PhD Theses